Choosing the Right Chip for Your Smart Machine: FPGA vs SoC

 Key steps in system design include:

-3. Create the design using hardware description languages like Verilog or VHDL.
+2、Create the design using hardware description languages like Verilog or VHDL.

-4. Test your design with simulation tools.
+Test the design using simulation tools.

-7. Check and test the final system.
+Verify and test the final system.

 Hardware-Software Co-Design